 3. View history in a new way at L’Iber, the Toy Soldiers Museum

 Lots of kids play with toy soldiers while growing up.
 At the fascinating L’Iber museum, get ready to see these classic toys like never before.
 Tiny toy soldiers are arranged in fascinating displays that depict famous wars and battles throughout history.
 It’s one of the most unique kid-friendly activities in Valencia and a fun way to see history on a smaller scale.

-This unique playground takes its inspiration from classic literature!
+How many playgrounds do you know that draw inspiration from classic literature?
 Adults might be familiar with Gulliver’s Travels, in which hundreds of tiny people tie up the title character.
 At Gulliver Park, kids can run around and climb on a gigantic “Gulliver,” just like the tiny people in the story.

 The park is located in the Jardines del Turia, a beautiful green space constructed in the old Turia river bed.
 Other whimsical attractions nearby also include a scale model of Valencia, a mini golf course, a giant chessboard and a skate park!

 5. Walk in athletes’ footsteps at Mestalla Stadium

 Traveling with a little one who plays soccer back home?
 Time to show them the big leagues!
 Mestalla Stadium, home of Valencia FC, is the third-most-visited soccer stadium in Spain.
 Join the millions who have visited this iconic venue by taking a stadium tour.

 The Mestalla tour gives kids and grown ups a once-in-a-lifetime chance to experience life as some of Spain’s best athletes.
 Your kids will feel like VIPs as they visit the press room, the locker room, and even walk out onto the enormous field.